Back to blog

 • Maths: number, fractions, shapes, and problem solving

-Each paper takes about 40-50 minutes, with a short break in between.
+Each paper takes approximately 40–50 minutes, with a short break in between.
 The Sutton SET does not test verbal or non-verbal reasoning.
+The content is broadly based on the Key Stage 2 national curriculum.

 Sutton SET: English